ibm-cloud-docs/cloud-logs/terraform-setup.md

 2. Download the Terraform version that you want.
 For example, you can download `terraform_0.15.5_darwin_amd64.zip` for a MacOS.

-    The IBM Cloud Provider plug-in for Terraform currently supports Terraform version 0.12.x, 0.13.x, and 0.14.x only.
+   The IBM Cloud Provider plug-in for Terraform currently supports Terraform version 0.15.x or later.
 Make sure to select a supported Terraform version.

 3. Extract the Terraform zip file and copy the files to your terraform directory.